argoproj/argo-cd/docs/user-guide/parameters.md

 ## Store Overrides In Git

+> The following is available from v1.8 or later

 The config management tool specific overrides can be specified in `.argocd-source.yaml` file stored in the source application directory in the Git repository.

+!!! warn
+    The `.argocd-source` is a beta feature and subject to change.

 The `.argocd-source.yaml` file is used during manifest generation and overrides application source fields, such as `kustomize`, `helm` etc.